Skip to main content

 Radtke v.
 United States (7th Circuit, 1990)

 The facts: Joseph Radtke was an attorney and the sole shareholder of his legal services S-corp.
-He paid himself zero salary.
-He took his entire income as dividends.
+He paid himself zero salary in 1982 and took his entire compensation as dividends ($18,225 that year).

-The outcome: The Seventh Circuit reclassified all of Radtke's dividends as wages subject to employment taxes.
+The outcome: The Seventh Circuit (affirming the Eastern District of Wisconsin) reclassified Radtke's dividends as wages subject to FICA and FUTA.
 The court held that payments for services rendered by an employee are wages, regardless of how you label them.

 The lesson: Zero salary is an automatic loss.
 There is no scenario where an S-corp shareholder who performs services for the corporation can justify paying themselves nothing.
 If you work in the business, you must take a salary.

-The facts: Clary Hood was the owner of a construction company.
+The facts: Clary Hood, Inc. is a land excavation and grading company organized as a C corporation.
+The company paid CEO Clary Hood $5 million bonuses in 2015 and 2016.
+The IRS challenged the deductibility of the bonuses under §162(a)(1).
 Both sides brought expert witnesses.
-Hood's experts submitted analyses that lacked transparent methodology and used comparable companies that didn't match his business.
-The IRS expert provided detailed disclosures, used industry-specific data, and walked through every step of her analysis.
+Hood's experts submitted analyses that used comparable companies that didn't match his business.
+The IRS expert used industry-specific data and disclosed her methodology in detail.

-The lesson: Methodology transparency matters more than credentials.
-Hood's experts had impressive titles but their analyses were opaque.
-The IRS expert won because anyone reading her report could follow the reasoning and verify the data.
+The lesson: Even though this was a C-corp deduction case, the §162 reasonable-compensation standard is the same one applied to S-corps.
+Methodology transparency matters more than credentials — the IRS expert's analysis used industry-specific data and was fully documented; Hood's experts' comparables didn't match the actual business.
 This is why WageProof documents the BLS occupation codes, geographic area, data year, and proficiency-to-percentile mapping for every wage figure.
 If an examiner wants to trace the math back to a published BLS source, the report shows them how.

 The cost of getting it wrong